By Everything Shih Tzu October 19, 2019

 It's also important to be prepared to spend a lot of time with your new pup for the first few days that you are together, so when you are planning to bring home your new friend, try to arrange it for a time when you will be off of work for at least a couple of days.

-Depending on your dog's personality and background, you might find that he is perfectly content in his new home within the first week.
+Depending on your Shih Tzu's temperament and background, you might find that he is perfectly content in his new home within the first week.

 However, if your dog tends to be on the more timid side or has a history of abuse, it could take months before he feels comfortable in his new surroundings.